kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 {% endhighlight %}
 {% endfigure %}

-The Jekyll tasks is quite similar except for two things: I create my site to the production folder and I add another config file `_config.build.yml` as an option (be carefull, add no space between two files).

-My Jekyll production config just overwrites some values as the `url`, hide future posts (`future: false`) or hide drafts (`show_drafts: false`).

 ## Optimize CSS
 Next I will write a task, which will optimize the CSS.
 Compass is able to minimize the CSS for production, but this Gulp task squeezed another 6 KB out of my files.